rbuerki/pandas-cub-library/README.md

 # Build a Data Analysis Library from Scratch

-This repository contains a detailed project that teaches you how to build your own Python data analysis library, pandas_cub, from scratch.
+This repository contains a detailed project that teaches how to build an own Python data analysis library, pandas_cub, from scratch.
 The end result will be a fully-functioning library similar to pandas.

 ## YouTube Video Series

-A detailed video series is available at the [Dunder Data YouTube channel][22] that walks you through the entire project.
+A detailed video series is available at the [Dunder Data YouTube channel][22] that walks through the entire project.

-## Target Student

-This project is targeted towards those who understand the fundamentals of Python and would like to immerse themselves into a larger, highly structured project that covers some advanced topics.
-It also touches upon a few crucial areas of software development.

-## Pre-Requisites

-This is not a project suitable for beginning Python users.
-At a minimum you will need to have a solid understanding of the fundamentals such as:

-* Basic types and common data structures (lists, tuples, sets, and dictionaries)
-* Control flow with if/else statements and for loops (especially when iterating through lists or dictionaries)
-* Raising and handling exceptions
-* You will need to have covered the basics of classes and object-oriented programming.
-If you have never defined a class before, I strongly recommend going through an introductory tutorial on them first.
-[This one][15] from Corey Shafer is good.

-In addition to those Python basics, the main workhorse is the numpy library.
-The project will be difficult to complete without prior exposure to numpy.
-This [quickstart guide][16] might be beneficial for those needing to catch up quickly.

-We will not be using the pandas library within our code, but will be implementing many of the same method names with similar parameters and functionality.
-It will be very beneficial to have some exposure to pandas before beginning.

 ## Objectives